 Mornings here are lovely, with lots of benches to sit and soak in the scenery.
 The gardens in this section of the Walk shine in a rainbow of colors in the Spring, and this is where the annual Holiday River Parade and Lighting festival takes place just after Thanksgiving.

-If you’re sniffing for a place to eat, and are lucky enough to have a social dog, head over to Rita’s on the River or Charlie Wants a Burger, where pets are welcome to join you on the patio.
-One thing we’d like to see improved is the number of pet friendly downtown restaurants – most don’t allow pets, which is disappointing.
+If you’re sniffing for a place to eat, and are lucky enough to have a social dog, head over to Rita’s on the River where pets are welcome to join you on the patio.
+One thing we’d like to see San Antonio improve is getting more pet friendly downtown restaurants – most don’t allow pets, which is disappointing.

 North of downtown, the River Walk passes through the hip and trendy Pearl District.
 This pedestrian-friendly neighborhood has restaurants – several with pet friendly patios, a grocery store for picnic supplies, interesting boutiques, and a bakery with macaroons to die for!
 You also find public restrooms and bike rentals here, in case you’d like to explore more of the River Walk than is possible on foot.